-Partner institutions of The Open University are allowed to use the Open University logo in accordance with the OU brand guidelines.
-Brand guidelines and a high-resolution logo can be obtained from the External Engagement Manager at OUVP-Info@open.ac.uk.
+Partner institutions of the OU are allowed to use the OU logo in accordance with the OU brand guidelines.
+Brand guidelines and a high-resolution logo can be obtained from the Partnership Engagement Manager at OUVP-Info@open.ac.uk.